malayamanas/malayamanas.github.io/content/posts/Dyplesher-htb-walkthrough.md

 ## Conclusion

-Pleasure is an excellent machine that demonstrates the complexity of modern gaming server environments and the interconnected nature of multiple services.
+Dyplesher is an excellent machine that demonstrates the complexity of modern gaming server environments and the interconnected nature of multiple services.
 It requires expertise in:
 - Web application security and Git repository exploitation
 - Memcached authentication and data extraction techniques
 - Java development and Minecraft plugin creation for RCE